JohnyMatharu/JohnyMatharu/README.md

 myBid
 Aug 2021

-myBid is a platform which is common for auctioneers to post their auctions and bid for the ones created by others.
+It is a platform which is common for auctioneers to post their auctions and bid for the ones created by others.
 It allows only to bid on someone's offer.
-They can visit their profile page and see their active bids, after signing in they can see bids posted by other users. http://mybid-live.herokuapp.com/
+They can visit profile page and see their active bids, after signing in they can see bids posted by other users. http://mybid-live.herokuapp.com/